 Why Should You Have One?

-Having an Amazon storefront is starting to provide some real benefits as Amazon has recently changed the brand URL on the product listings to make it clear when a brand has a storefront.
+Having an Amazon store is starting to provide some real benefits as Amazon has recently changed the brand URL on the product listings to make it clear when a brand has a storefront.

-You can get access to additional metrics in the backend to see how it’s performing, and you get a link to a page that you can direct off-Amazon shoppers too.
+You can get access to additional metrics in the backend to see how it’s performing, and you get a link to a page that you can direct off-Amazon shoppers to as well.

 This allows you to drive sales and awareness throughout your entire catalog from one place while protecting the traffic you send from being dragged away to competitors on the search results page.

 Amazon Storefront Example 1: Pirq is Simply Creative

 Pirq sells protein shakes and what you can tell right off the bat is that their products are Non-GMO, Vegan, Keto and Kosher: all important aspects of food products these days and big trends of the green marketing sphere.
 By putting these details in the callout at the top they’re making sure their customers know they meet these needs.

 The design starts out simple and makes use of a video upfront to show their founder, reinforce their product values and make their brand more personable.
 After the video they follow up with some products – making it easy in case you came to buy.